rickmoonex/rickmoonex.github.io/_posts/2023-01-25-vault-azure-overview.md

 _"What's next?"_ you may ask.
 Well, deploying of course!

 In the next installment of this series we will cover the provisioning of this cluster using Terraform, so stay tuned!

+**If you find this useful please share with the buttons below.
+Thanks!**